kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter1.md

 xp: 50
 ```

-`Our` source data is available in a flatfile (csv file).
-The data has been pre-loaded for you through the `pandas.read_csv()` function into a Python dataframe, named ''breast_cancer''.
+The breast cancer data set is available, pre-loaded for you through the `pandas.read_csv()` function into a Python dataframe, named ''breast_cancer''.
 You can now explore this dataframe by executing the following commands:

 - `breast_cancer.head()`: gives the top 5 rows of the data set